ruano1983/dotfiles/.config/qtile/README.md

 ```
 ## keys.py

-This module records the key shortcuts for launching applications and special functions such as volume or shutting down and restarting the PC.
+This module creates keyboard shortcuts for switching between workspaces, launching applications, and special functions such as volume and power management.

 | IMPORTANT KEYBINDINGS   | ASSOCIATED ACTION                      |
 |-------------------------|----------------------------------------|